What this beauty start-up wants other brands to know about diversity

 Anura Logan’s top tips for being truly inclusive

 Practise what you preach.
 “If a brand is seriously committed to embracing diversity they’ll go beyond tokenism.
 Inclusivity is reflected in the language you use, the images you post on social media and the products you sell.
-For example, we don’t stock any products with the word ‘whitening’ on their packaging because we think that’s a damaging message.
+For example, we don’t stock any products with the word ‘whitening’ on their packaging in their English language advertising - or where the central function of their product is skin whitening- because we think that’s a damaging message.
 Real inclusion requires total transparency.”

 Be accountable.
 “You can tell a brand’s merit by the way they conduct themselves after a scandal.
 Mistakes happen – when they do, brands need to admit to them and address the issue, they shouldn’t delete comments or backpedal.
 For example, when one of our brands, Purito, was involved in a controversy about their sunscreen (which was found to have lower SPF levels than advertised), they took accountability, admitted their mistake straight away and worked to fix it.”